-At 20 weeks your baby is approximately 6.5 inches long from crown to rump, and about 10.5 inches from head to heel(about the size of a banana), and weighs approximately 10.5 ounces.
+At 20 weeks your baby is approximately 6.5 inches long from crown to rump, and about 10.5 inches from head to heel, and weighs approximately 10.5 ounces(about the length of a large banana).
 (For the first 20 weeks measurements are taken from the "crown to rump".
-After 20 weeks measurements are taken from the head to toe.)
+After 20 weeks measurements are taken from the “head to toe”.)

 Note: Every baby develops a little differently — even in the womb.
 This information is to give you a general idea of your baby's size.